-I am a sessional academic in the School of Information Technology and Mathematical Sciences, at Mawson Lakes, and completing a PhD in Business and Management.
+I am a sessional academic in the School of Information Technology and Mathematical Sciences, at Mawson Lakes, and for and completing a PhD in Business and Management.

 I have also spent time as a medical microbiologist, morgue attendant, crowd controller, dishwasher, lawyer, private tutor, door-to-door salesman, barman, and so on.

-At the same time, I have managed to complete a Science degree (Microbiology & Genetics) with Honours (Molecular Biology and Biochemistry) and an Honours Law degree.
-Along the way I have also thrown myself at postgraduate studies in Comp Sci, and in Law, and in Education (teaching).
+I have completed a Science degree (Microbiology & Genetics) with Honours (Molecular Biology and Biochemistry) and an Law degree with Honours.
+I have also undertaken postgraduate studies in Computer Science, and in Law, and in Education (secondary school teaching).

 I am member of several professional associations (see below).